About the Workshop

 Dr. Silvia Mastellone

 Dr. Silvia Mastellone holds a professorship in Systems and Control at the University of Applied Science Northwestern Switzerland.
 She obtained her PhD degree in Systems and Entrepreneurial Engineering from the University of Illinois at Urbana-Champaign in 2008.
 From 2008 to 2016 she was Principal Scientist at ABB Corporate Research Center in Switzerland, where she led research projects in the area of advanced control for energy systems.
 Her research interests include decentralized control and estimation and networked control systems, with applications in power conversion and energy systems.
+She is one of the principal investigators and the equal opportunity officer in the NCCR-Automation.
 She is a member of the IFAC Industry Executive Committee and a member of the advisory board for the multiutility IBB.

-Ms. Mary Doyle-Kent received a degree in Production Engineering from the Dublin Institute of Technology, an MA in Mathematics from Trinity College Dublin, and a MEng.
+Dr. Mary Doyle-Kent received a degree in Production Engineering from the TUD, an MA in Mathematics from Trinity College Dublin, an MEng from DCU and a doctorate from the Technical University of Vienna (TUWien).
 She has worked as a Production/Manufacturing Engineer in the automotive, the toy and sunglasses industries in France and Waterford, Ireland.
 She has a keen interest in inclusion, diversity and equality in engineering, mentoring, engineering ethics, environmental design and effective communications skills.
 In 2019-2020 she was chair of Engineers Ireland South East Region, 2018-2019 Vice Chair, and from 2016-2018 Secretary.
 In 2019 she was nominated Chair of the International Federation Automatic Control Technical Committee 9.5 Working Group on Inclusion and Diversity.

 Dr. Andrew Alleyne